CEE MARKETS-Zloty's pain spells forint's gain

 By Karl Badohal and Boldizsar Gyori

-WARSAW, Sept 11 (Reuters) - The Hungarian forint firmed on Monday, remaining more attractive to investors than the Polish zloty and Czech crown, which continued to slip as fallout from Poland's shock rate cut last Wednesday continued.
+WARSAW, Sept 11 (Reuters) - The Hungarian forint inched up on Monday afternoon on better carry trade than regional peers, while the Polish zloty and Czech crown slipped further as fallout from Poland's shock rate cut last Wednesday continued.

 With Poland's monetary policy council slashing rates three times more than what the market had expected and bets on the Czech central bank to begin easing policy rose as inflation continued to fall, Hungary's interest rates, the highest in the European Union, remained attractive to investors.